Personal

 and~/.gitconfig-work

-files and add,[user] email = <personal_email> name = <Name>
+email = <personal_email>

-Alternate Way For Above Step
+Alternate Way For Above Steps

-Set alias in
+- Set alias in

 ~/.gitconfig

-file,[alias] setworkmail = "config user.email '<[email protected]>'" setpersonalmail = "config user.email '<[email protected]>'"
+setworkmail = "config user.email '<your_work_email@workmail.com>'"

 - From above alias we can do